|Orthodox Outlet for Dogmatic Enquiries||Holy Bible|

 «Η χειρ δε η πλάσασα τότε τον Αδάμ, και αύτη και νυν και αεί τους μετ’ εκείνον πάλιν πλάττει και διασυνίστησι».

-Translation of Greek text: «….as for the hand that had once shaped Adam, it is the same one that -now and forever- also shapes and constitutes those after him.”
+Rendition of above extract: «….as for the hand that had then fashioned Adam, it is the same one that -now and forever- also fashions and constitutes those after him.”
 (Saint Athanasios, PG 25, 429).

 «Ημείς δε την μέσην οδόν ως βασιλικήν κατά τους Πατέρας ημών οδεύοντες ούτε προϋπαρξιν ούτε μεθύπαρξιν ψυχής ή σώματος συνύπαρξιν δε μάλλον φαμεν»

-Translation of Greek text: «For we, who travel the middle path as a royal path, just like our Fathers did, do not proclaim the pre-existence or the post-existence of the body or the soul; rather the co-existence of both.”
+Rendition of above extract: «For we, who travel the middle path as a royal path, just like our Fathers did, do not claim the pre-existence or the post-existence of the body or the soul; rather the co-existence of both.”
 (Saint Maximus, PG 91, 1325D).

 «Ανακαινίζων τον άνθρωπον ο Κύριος, και ην απώλεσε χάριν εκ του εμφυσήματος του Θεού, ταύτην πάλιν αποδιδούς, εμφυσήσας εις το πρόσωπον των μαθητών, τι φησί; “Λάβετε Πνεύμα Άγιον”».